jcguarinpenaranda/eureka/README.md

 // socket.on('me')....
 // socket.on('connected_clients')....

-socket.on('userEvent', function(userEvent){

-  // let's receive a walking event if(userEvent.eventName == 'walking'){
+// here we receive the walking event sent by the
+// other client

-    // please note that userEvent comes with the playerId
+// Please note each event comes back with the
-    // of the player who emitted this event.
+// playerid of the player who sent the event socket.on('walking', function(event){
-    // Now we are able to walk
-    walk(userEvent.playerId, userEvent.x, userEvent.y);
-  }
-})
+  walk(event.playerId, event.x, event.y);
+});

 walk(playerId, x, y){
   console.log('look! i am walking!', playerId, x, y);